The CCF’s victory 70 years ago this June changed Saskatchewan

 by Gregory Beatty

-In psychology, there’s a disorder called “cognitive dissonance” where people hold two (or more) contradictory values, beliefs or ideas simultaneously.
+There’s psychological a disorder called “cognitive dissonance” where people hold two (or more) contradictory values, beliefs or ideas simultaneously.
 People who suffer from it, psychologists say, desire to avoid disruption in their lives.
-They crave certainty, so they twist reality to make it fit their world-view.
+They crave certainty, so they twist reality to make it fit their worldview.

-Let me give you an example.
-We have people in power today who never miss an opportunity to express their pride and love for Saskatchewan.
+Here’s an example: we have people in power today who never miss an opportunity to express their pride and love for Saskatchewan.
 Yet at the same time, they revile the political party that’s been in government for almost half the province’s history.

 Seven years into a still popular Brad Wall-led Saskatchewan Party administration, they’ve even concocted a mythical distinction between a “New Saskatchewan” of prosperity and growth and “Old Saskatchewan” presided over by “Tommy the Commie” and his fellow travelers in the CCF/NDP where life was apparently unbearable.
 Quite an accomplishment indeed, dispensing with a huge hunk of our province’s history like that — especially in a hardscrabble land like ours, where survival from indigenous times onward has always been hard.

-No government is perfect, but as Dave Margoshes outlines in his feature article, when the CCF was elected in 1944, Saskatchewan was in crisis.
+No government is perfect but as Dave Margoshes outlines in his feature, Saskatchewan was in crisis when the CCF was elected in 1944.
 And the argument is generally made that no private sector option existed for us to get the necessary infrastructure in place like roads, power, telecommunications and transportation to modernize the province.
-Because of our sparse population, and the devastation wrought by the Depression, there was no money to be made by the private sector here.
+Our sparse population, and the devastation wrought by the Depression, meant there was no money to be made by the private sector here.
 So we rolled up our sleeves and did it ourselves.

-As a province, Saskatchewan has always punched above its weight.
+Saskatchewan has always been a province that’s punched above its weight.
 Yes, sometimes people left here purely for ideological reasons. i.e. to get rich in Alberta, then lord it over everyone back home.
 But many others who left and achieved acclaim were motivated by a genuine desire to serve others and promote their Saskatchewan values on the national and international stage.

-Even with the current economic boom, the groundwork was mostly laid by the NDP.
-And our “prosperity” is due largely to a factor beyond our control anyway: the emergence of viable markets in countries such as China and India.
-With their huge populations and growing economies, they need resources such as oil, natural gas, potash, uranium and minerals that we have in abundance, and commodities such as wheat, durum, canola, pulses, beef, pork and lumber that we produce as well.
+Even the current economic boom’s groundwork was mostly laid by the NDP.
+Our “prosperity” is largely due to factors beyond our control anyway: the emergence of viable markets in countries such as China and India.
+Their huge populations and growing economies need resources — such as oil, natural gas, potash, uranium and minerals that we have in abundance — and commodities such as wheat, durum, canola, pulses, beef, pork and lumber that we produce as well.

 Simply put, until very recently, those markets didn’t exist.
 Now they do.
 And “New Saskatchewan” is destined to reap the benefits for many decades to come.